vippsas/vipps-invoice-api/vipps-invoice-api.md

 [`GET:/jwk`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/get_jwk)
 endpoint.

-It is **highly** recommend using a pre-made library.
-It should at the very least validate the expiry time.
+It is **highly** recommended to use a pre-made library.
+The library should at least help with validating the expiry time.

-In addition to validating the JWT, the IPP/invoice hotel must ensure to validate the following:
+In addition to validating the JWT's authenticity and basic properties, the IPP/invoice hotel must ensure to validate the following:

 * The expired timestamp is in the future. i.e. not expired.